Program Assistant Nutrition North Hollywood West LA

 - High School Diploma or equivalent.

-- Minimum of 2 years of relevant experience in social work, case management in health, disabilities, mental health or parent involvement.
-(Associate of Arts degree in Social Services or related field can be used in place of the 2 years of experience)
+- Minimum of one year of relevant experience in social work, case management in health, disabilities, mental health or parent involvement.
+(Associate of Arts degree in Social Services or related field can be used in place of the one year experience)

 - Knowledge and understanding of issues related to individuals and families of low socioeconomic backgrounds.